UCSC Rachel Carson College campus life

 Making Appointments / Getting Your Questions Answered

-For additional questions, email us at ssminor@ucsc.edu.
-When emailing, please leave your student ID, name, and year, and in the subject line add Sustainability Studies Minor.
+For questions or to make an advising appointment, email the Academic Coordinator Anne Freiwald afreiwal@ucsc.edu.
+When emailing, please leave your student ID, name, and year, and in the subject line add Sustainability Studies Minor Advising.
+Advising appointments are available by appointment, generally Tuesday and Thursday from 9:00am to 12:00pm.
+Monday and Wednesday options are available upon request.

 Curriculum